Ahmosys/Ahmosys/README.md

   - 🎓 I'm currently pursuing Professional Title in IT and Information Systems Expert at <a href="https://epsi.fr/" target="_blank">EPSI</a>.
   - 🌱 I’m currently learning Vue.js.
   - 🤔 My hobbies are taking walks in nature and working on side projects.
-  - ⚡ Fun fact: The 404 error is named after CERN's Room 404, the birthplace of the World Wide Web.
+  - ⚡ Fun fact: The 404 error is named after CERN's Room 404, the birthplace of the WWW.

 ###